trnvskaya/snake1/README.md

 Left and Right Arrows: Move the snake left and right.
 Up Arrow: Move the snake up.
-Down Arrow: Move the snake down
+Down Arrow: Move the snake down.
+On the start screen player may choose to start the game ('S' key), quit the game ('Q' key) or go to settings ('C' key).
+Press the label 'Level' on the start screen to choose difficulty level.

 ## Implementation details